cedx/lcov.php/docs/usage/formatting.md

 end_of_record
 ```

+!!! tip
-> See the [API reference](api/) of this library for detailed information on the available classes.
+    See the [API reference](../api/) of this library for detailed information on the available classes.